 The above template will iterate the answers and populate them in HTML format along with the number of votes and a percentage bar.

-Navigate to the test poll and you can either click Vote or click the View Results button, which you should subsequently see something like the following:
+Navigate to the test poll, and you can either select Vote or select the View Results button, which you should subsequently see something like the following:

 PHP Poll Results